I learnt a new phrase recently: ‘deaf anxiety’.

 - the anticipation of expecting someone to talk to you

 Unless I cut myself off from the world, they’re not exactly avoidable.
 So I have to learn how to deal with it.

 Again, everyone has their own ways of dealing with anxiety.
 But here are my ways:

 1. Put my headphones on

-With headphones on, I don’t have to worry about communicating with anyone, there isn’t a need to be fully alert all the time and hearing people can’t get frustrated with me if I don’t hear them.
+With headphones on, I don’t have to worry about communicating with anyone, there isn’t a need to be fully alert by listening hard all the time, and hearing people can’t get frustrated with me if I don’t hear them.

 It’s almost like a safety net for me.